yogaandme/dots-wordpress-theme/index.md

 <a href= "https://raw.githubusercontent.com/yogaandme/dots-wordpress-theme/master/LICENSE">License</a>

-Demo website: We use this theme on our own website - https://yogaandme.in/
+Demo website: We use this theme on our own website where we write yoga and spiritual posts - <a href = "https://yogaandme.in"></a>
+              The technical blog of co-creator of this theme also uses this theme - <a href = "ironmonkey.in"></a>

 <h3>Screenshots - mobile</h3>